 - The Cook Islands is a self-governing country in free association with New Zealand.
 Consequently, Cook Islanders have New Zealand citizenship.

 - The indigenous people are Cook Island Māori.

-If you enjoyed this article, please bookmark it for later and share it on your favourite social media, including Pinterest:
+If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 What will top your list of things to do in Rarotonga?